 Anna Gassib is certified in Equine Trauma, Gestalt, and personal coaching.
-She is also pursuing her Master’s Degree in Behavioral Health and Traumatology.
-Her expertise in these field make her uniquely qualified to guide individuals and groups through any life challenges.
+She is also pursuing her master’s degree in Behavioral Health and Traumatology.
+Her expertise in this field makes her uniquely qualified to guide individuals and groups through life challenges.

-Gassib worked many years as a senior executive at leading financial institutions including Bank of America.
-Gassib along with others established Bank of American’s Women’s Entrepreneurial Group.
-In the spirit of entrepreneurialism, Gassib started her own business Indian Hills Farm with a single pony her backyard in 2004.
-Since then Indian Hills Farm has transformed into a successful equestrian center with two-fold missions to help build small businesses and to improve the quality of life for individuals in need of therapeutic intervention.
+Gassib worked as a senior executive at leading financial institutions, including Bank of America.
+Gassib and others established Bank of America’s Women’s Entrepreneurial Group.
+In the spirit of entrepreneurialism, Gassib started her own Indian Hills Farm business with a single pony in her backyard in 2004.
+Since then, Indian Hills Farm has transformed into a thriving equestrian center with two-fold missions to help build small businesses and to improve the quality of life for individuals in need of therapeutic intervention.

-Gassib, who resides in Franklin Lakes, traded her high-profile career in finance at organizations like Bank of America for an entrepreneurial opportunity that combined her love of horses with her commitment to help others.
+Gassib, who resides in Franklin Lakes, traded her high-profile career in finance at organizations like Bank of America for an entrepreneurial opportunity that combined her love of horses with her commitment to helping others.
 After many years of acquiring struggling stables and making them profitable again, Gassib turned her attention to helping others.
-Most recently, she assumed what was the defunct Bergen Equestrian Center (BEC) at Overpeck Park in Leonia, New Jersey and turned it into a profitable business in just one year.
-At BEC, she established A Stable Life, a program that combines her skills as a life coach with equine therapy in an effort to empower men, women and children who are trying to find the correct path for their lives.
-The stables are home to more than 70 horses that are available for lessons, therapy and trail-riding experiences.
+Most recently, she assumed what was the defunct Bergen Equestrian Center (BEC) at Overpeck Park in Leonia, New Jersey, and turned it into a profitable business in just one year.
+At BEC, she established A Stable Life, a program combining her skills as a life coach with equine therapy to empower men, women, and children trying to find the correct path for their lives.
+The stables are home to more than 70 horses available for lessons, therapy, and trail-riding experiences.

-An accomplished dressage equestrian, Gassib understands the importance of both discipline and diligence in achieving goals.
-Helping others is the driving force in her life and she works tirelessly to provide a complement of services that will place them on a positive path toward recovery and personal success.
+An accomplished dressage equestrian, Gassib understands the importance of discipline and diligence in achieving goals.
+Helping others is the driving force in her life, and she works tirelessly to provide a complement of services that will place them on a positive path toward recovery and personal success.

-Gassib shares her loves of horses with her four daughters, who are also trained riders and equine caretakers.
-Her passion is the driving force of her businesses and she serves as a model for the entrepreneurial spirit, particularly among women whom she strives to empower.
-She’s a spitfire with a champion’s personality – driven to success not only for herself, but for others around her.
+Gassib shares her love of horses with her four daughters, trained riders, and equine caretakers.
+She’s a spitfire with a champion’s personality-driven to success for herself and others around her.
+Her passion is the driving force of her businesses, and she serves as a model for the entrepreneurial spirit, particularly among women whom she strives to empower.

 For information about the Bergen Equestrian Center and A Stable Life, visit bergenequestrian.com or call (201) 336-3370.